Quality Value Convenience (QVC) is a leading multi-channel platform that offers televised shopping services showing live retail programs all day long.

 Afterpay is a Fintech company that enables you to buy services and pay later.
 The Australian-made platform has an international outreach so whether you are from America, Canada, Australia, or any other place, you can buy now and pay later for your purchases without fees or interest.

 Afterpay entered the American market in 2018.
-By 2020, Afterpay gathered over five million users and this rise makes it an interesting concept.
-Afterpay offers a range of products from over 80,000 retailers who serve as distributors.
+By 2020, It gathered over five million users and this rise makes it an interesting concept.
+The site offers a range of products from over 80,000 retailers who serve as distributors.

 The Afterpay payment procedure is slightly different from QVC as it has a specific schedule designed for payments; so, you shop as usual and then choose Afterpay as a payment method when checking out.

-Afterpay allows you to make an installment every two weeks.
-This makes it slightly more expensive than QVC.
-But you don’t have to worry about interest as at the end of the day, your payments will be cleared.
+The site allows you to make an installment every two weeks.
+Though this makes it slightly expensive than QVC, however you don’t have to worry about interest as at the end of the day, your payments will be cleared.

 Affirm offers a payment plan that allows you to pay in four installments every two weeks.
 The payments are easy and can be automated.